This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

-You simply follow the path parallel to the beach until it becomes Lighthouse Road and you’ll come to a boardwalk pictured below with this brilliant view back over Main Beach.
+You simply follow the path parallel to the beach until it becomes Lighthouse Road and you’ll come to a boardwalk pictured below with this brilliant view back over Main Beach from the clifftops.

-Continue on the main path from here, or, we suggest taking a little detour down the access path to the beach and walk up the steps at the very end of the beach to Fishermans Lookout.
+Continue on the main path from here, or, if you want to stop off at some beaches en route, we suggest taking a little detour down the access path to the beach.

 From here you can watch the early morning surfers carving up the waves at one of Australia’s most famous surf break, The Pass.

-Back on the main path you’ll head up the headland with incredible sea cliff views back over The Pass and Byron Bay before descending to one of our favourite beaches in Australia, Wategos Beach.
+Once you’re back on the main path you’ll head up the headland with incredible sea cliff views back over The Pass and Byron Bay.

 Take a break at Wategos and appreciate the beauty.